ArunaLakmal/tc-aws-prometheus/README.md

 `__meta_ec2_tag_monitor` - label is used to identify the `monitor` tag  in the EC2 instances with the  value `prometheus`.

 `__meta_ec2_instance_id` - pass the instance id as the `instance` label.

+More information about the Prometheus Service Discovery configuration can be found [here](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#relabel_config).